Cephalotes: Ecological specialization and evolution of a soldier caste

+The relationship between soldier head morphology and nest defense has been investigated.
+Whereas species with less-specialized soldiers engage in both active and passive (blocking) behaviors to defend nests, species with more-specialized soldiers engage in only passive, blocking defense behavior.

 Another study by Powell examined the process by which environmental factors shape colonial castes within the worker class.
 However, this study focused more on how colonies adapt their caste systems to ecological factors in their environment.

 For the experiment, a species of the genus Cephalotes was used that displayed the highest level of soldier specialization.
 Three key findings regarding adaptive caste specialization were supported: